simonmichael/hledger/hledger/Hledger/Cli/Commands/Roi.md

 period requested.
 Both rates of return are annualized before display, regardless of the length of reporting interval.

+Note, in some cases this report can fail, for these reasons:

+- Error (NotBracketed): No solution for Internal Rate of Return (IRR).
+  Possible causes: IRR is huge (>1000000%), balance of investment becomes negative at some point in time.
+- Error (SearchFailed): Failed to find solution for Internal Rate of Return (IRR).
+  Either search does not converge to a solution, or converges too slowly.

 Examples:

 - Using roi to report unrealised gains: